-Skipping an ingredient or swamping out cooking techniques may result in a totally different result than what the recipe promised.
-And you can’t really fault the recipe for that – especially when the instructions are specific.
+Skipping an ingredient or swamping out cooking techniques may result in a different result than what the recipe promised.
+And you can’t fault the recipe for that – especially when the instructions are specific.

 Things you want to take note when looking through a recipe: